goldexrobot/core.integration/README.md

 ## Terminal

 Goldex terminal displays customer UI on the screen.
-UI is an HTML SPA (single page application) serving locally.
+UI is an HTML SPA (single page application) and served locally on the terminal.

 The terminal exposes an API that allows a developer to access the terminal hardware, interact with a business backend, etc.